-If the current license key is keyless or user-defined and if the user is trying to install the keyless or user defined key of the same product.
-Example: If the 7.1 Foundation Keyless license key is already installed on a system and the user tries to install another 7.1 Foundation Keyless license key, then vxlicinstupgrade utility shows an error message:
+If the current license is keyless or permanent and if the user is trying to install the keyless or permanent license of the same product.
+Example: If the 7.4 Foundation Keyless license key is already installed on a system and the user tries to install another 7.4 Foundation Keyless license key, then vxlicinstupgrade utility shows an error message:

-- If the current key is keyless and the newly entered license key is user-defined of the same product Example: If the 7.1 Foundation Keyless license key is already installed on a system and the user tries to install 7.1 Foundation user-defined license, then the vxlicinstupgrade utility installs the new licenses at /etc/vx/licenses/lic and all the 7.1 Foundation Keyless keys are deleted and backed up at /var/vx/licenses/lic<date-timestamp>. - If the current key is of higher version and the user tries to install a lower version license key.
+- If the current key is keyless and the newly entered license key file is a permanent license of the same product Example: If the 7.4 Foundation Keyless license key is already installed on a system and the user tries to install 7.4 Foundation permanent license key file, then the vxlicinstupgrade utility installs the new license at /etc/vx/licenses/lic and the 7.4 Foundation Keyless key is deleted. - The vxlicinstupgrade utility in Veritas InfoScale does not support managing the text-based license keys used in versions before 7.4. - If the current key is of a lower version and the user tries to install a higher version license key.